Kodular/Documentation/docs/components/social/twitter.md

     |messages|`list`|

-This event is raised when the recent messages requested through <code>RequestDirectMessages</code> have been retrieved.
-A list of the messages can then be found in the <code>messages</code> parameter or the <code>Messages</code> property.
+This event is raised when the recent messages requested through `` RequestDirectMessages `` have been retrieved.
+A list of the messages can then be found in the `` messages `` parameter or the `` Messages `` property.

 ### Followers Received